AndrewZures/sabre/README.md

 #### Basics
 - To run locally, run `npm run start` and go to `localhost:3000`
 - to run tests, run `npm run test`
+- to run tests with coverage, run `npm run test -- --coverage`
 - to build for production run `npm run build`